About me

 I was puzzled.
 And fascinated at the same time.

-I got hired and stayed in Spain for close to two years.
+I got hired and stayed in Granada, Spain, for close to two years.

 I ended up staying in Cuba for a total of 4 months while studying Spanish as a foreign language at the University of Havana.

-I was supposed to stay in Buenos Aires for six months but got the brilliant idea (I thought myself at that moment) to study for my master’s degree in Argentina.
+I was supposed to stay in Buenos Aires for six months but got the brilliant idea (I thought myself at that time) to study for my master’s degree in Argentina.

-Two master’s degrees in Spanish and three different jobs later, I’m still living in Buenos Aires!
+Two master’s degrees in Spanish and three different jobs in Buenos Aires later, I ended up living for almost 7 years in Buenos Aires!

 And this is the story of how I, for the last decade, have lived more time outside Denmark than inside.

-Nowadays, I work as a full-time digital project manager and scrum master.
+Nowadays, I work as a full-time project manager for a British company with offices in Barcelona (among many other locations worldwide).
 Every day, I use the Spanish and English skills, I have learned over the years abroad.

 Why Becci Abroad?

-In my elementary school back when I was a kid, my friends used to call me Becky as we heard in the American movies and TV shows we saw in the afternoons.
+Back when I was a kid in elementary school, my friends used to call me Becky.
+We had heard that this was a common nickname for Rebecca in the American movies and TV shows we saw in the afternoons.

-But we didn’t get the spelling right, and my nickname ended up being spelled: Becci.
+But we didn’t get the spelling right!
+So, my nickname ended up being spelled: Becci.

 In the early 2000s, my mum brought the domain becci.dk and created a website for my birthday.
 For years, I did nothing with the domain but kept using the email connected to it.